Mixturka/Search-Engine/README.md

 ## Search Application

-Allow user to make search requests through console input until "EXIT" word entered.
-On each request it outputs to console most relevant files with line numbers where words specified in request where met
+Allow the user to perform search queries through console input until the word "EXIT" is entered.
+For each search request display the most relevant files along with the line numbers where the specified words were found.

 ### Example usage
 ```bash